DESIGNERS PROFILE

 Jesse Lee

 Jesse Lee is a Hong Kong-born Chinese designer, currently based between London and Hong Kong.
 He holds a Master’s degree in Menswear from the University of Westminster, UK, and a Fashion degree from Kingston University, UK.
-Jesse’s innovative approach to sustainable fashion has earned him multiple international awards, including First Prize in the Sportswear category at the 2022 International Talent Support Contest (ITS).
+Jesse’s innovative approach to sustainable fashion has earned him multiple international awards, including First Prize in the Sportswear category at the 2022 International Talent Support (ITS).

-In 2020, he received the Redress Design Award All-Star Prize for his collaboration with The R Collective and Levi’s® on the “Denim Reimagined” collection, which focused on upcycling and sustainability.
-In 2018, he also won Second Prize in the Redress Design Award and received the Entrepreneurship Prize under the mentorship of Orsola de Castro.
-That same year, he received the Hong Kong Best Prize for the same collection.
+In 2020, he received the Redress Design Award All-Star Prize for his collaboration with The R Collective and Levi’s® on the Denim Reimagined collection, which focused on upcycling and sustainability.
+In 2018, he won Second Prize in The Redress Design Award and received the Entrepreneurship Prize under the mentorship of Orsola de Castro.
+That same year, he also received the Hong Kong Best Prize for the same collection.

 Kelvin Wan & Joyce Wong